Assessing Superposition-Targeted Coverage Criteria for Quantum Neural Networks: Coverage Criteria for Quantum Neural Networks

-The corner-case regions of a basis state are those outside the major region, i.e., $[0, l) \vee (u, 1]$.
-A test case with a distribution similar to the training data typically covers only a small portion of these corner-case regions.
-However, exploring these regions is critical, as they may reveal hidden erroneous behaviors~\cite{deepgauge}.
-To quantify this, we propose State Corner Coverage (SCC), which measures the number of corner regions covered by the test suite.
-SCC considers both the lower and upper regions and is computed as:
+$\bullet$ \textbf{State Corner Coverage.} The corner-case regions of a basis state are those outside the major one, i.e., $[0, l(s)) \cup (u(s), 1]$.
+Test inputs from distributions similar to the training data typically cover only a small fraction of corner-case regions.
+These regions are likely to reveal hidden erroneous behaviors~\cite{deepgauge}.
+To quantify this, we propose the State Corner Coverage (SCC), which measures the proportion of corner-case regions covered by the test suite and is computed as:

-A higher SCC indicates that more previously unexplored regions (relative to the training data) have been covered, increasing the likelihood of uncovering potentially anomalous behaviors, including those triggered by adversarial inputs or OOD data.
+A higher SCC indicates that more previously unexplored regions have been covered, increasing the likelihood of uncovering potentially anomalous behaviors.